peter1255/cantor-dust/README.md

 ```
 java Cantor dimension iterations
 ```
-where dimensions is either 1D, 2D, or 3D and iterations is an integer greater than zero.
+where `dimension` is either 1D, 2D, or 3D and `iterations` is an integer greater than zero.
 E.g.:
 ```
 java Cantor 3D 6
 ```